Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 • Meiji period (1868–1912) — Western fashion arrives; furisode becomes reserved for special occasions

-• Modern day — Furisode worn at Coming-of-Age ceremonies, weddings, and graduations; a symbol of precious youth
+• Modern day — Furisode worn at Coming-of-Age, weddings, and graduations; a symbol of precious youth

 3